aleconca/MATLAB/README.md

 **Numerical Analysis Methods Repository**

-This repository is a comprehensive collection of numerical analysis algorithms and methods implemented in MATLAB.
-Some applications may be found with relative explanations for each compuatation.
-Tthis repository is designed to be a valuable resource for solving a wide range of numerical problems.

 >Introduction:

 Numerical analysis is a field of mathematics that focuses on developing algorithms and computational techniques to solve mathematical problems numerically.